 Third-party Bookmark Managers:

-• Advanced Features: Many third-party solutions offer a plethora of advanced features, like full-text search, annotations, visual management (like boards or cards), and integration with other apps.
+- Advanced Features: Many third-party solutions offer features like full-text search, annotations, visual management with boards or cards, and integrations with other apps.

 Cons: